ronnahshon/aggadah-shiurim-website/public/darosh-darash-moshe.md

 is Hakadosh Baruch Hu who directly insists on postponing any departure for seven days in order to ensure that Miriam is rewarded for her sisterly concern.
-Seen in this light *middah keneged middah* is upheld as a result of explicit Divine intervention.]{.mark}
+Seen in this light *middah keneged middah* is upheld as a result of explicit Divine intervention.]

 There is a third ramification as well to whether it was Hashem or Bnai Yisrael who caused a break from the usual routine of leaving camp when